 Molecular radiobiological aspects of radiation therapy

 Earlier LRB's research showed that the cell exposure to γ-rays and particles in the presence of DNA synthesis inhibitors cytosine 1-β-D-arabinofuranoside (AraC) and hydroxyurea (HU), which transform non-lethal simple DNA lesions into enzymatic DSB (eDSB), increases the biological effectiveness of radiation.
-The DNA DSB formation by accelerated proton exposure in the presence of modifying agents increased by a factor of 15 for up to 24 h post-irradiation (Fig. 4) due to the increased eDSB yield, while the minimal yield was observed without them.
+The DNA DSB formation by accelerated proton exposure in the presence of modifying agents increased by a factor of 15 for up to 24 h post-irradiation (Fig. 4) due to the increased eDSB yield, while the minimal yield was observed without modifiers.
 AraC and HU are officinal drugs used clinically for the treatment of different tumors.